messi10tom/InsightExtractor/README.md

     ```

 3. **Set Up Environment Variables**:
-    - Create a `.env` file in the root directory and add your credentials:

-    ```env
     - **Create BD_AUTH Token**:
     - Visit [Bright Data](https://brightdata.com/) and access the dashboard.
     - Choose "Scraping Browser" from the "Add" dropdown menu.
     - Name your scraping browser (e.g., "InsightExtractor") and create it.
     - Go to "Playground" in your Scraping Browser and toggle to "Code Examples".
     - Select "Python, Selenium" and copy the AUTH key from the example script.
     - Paste the AUTH key into the `BD_AUTH` field in your `.env` file.

 - **Create Google Application Credentials**:
     - Visit [Google Cloud Console](https://console.cloud.google.com/) and select your Google account.
     - Create and select a new project.
     - Navigate to "API & Services" and enable the Google Sheets API.
     - Create credentials, set the service account role to Editor, and generate a JSON key.
     - Download the JSON key file and move it to the project directory.
     - Copy the file path and paste it into the `GOOGLE_APPLICATION_CREDENTIALS` field in your `.env` file.

+    ```env

     BD_AUTH=your_auth_details
     GOOGLE_APPLICATION_CREDENTIALS=path/to/your/credentials.json